TgGeda/alx-higher_level_programming/README.md

 ## Acknowledgements :pray:

-All work contained in this project was completed as part of the curriculum for ALX Africa SE.
-ALX Afica is an online full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
-For more information, visit [this link](https://www.alxafrica.com//).
+The curriculum for ALX Africa SE necessitated the completion of all tasks within this project.
+ALX Africa SE is an online program that trains students in full-stack software engineering, utilizing project-based peer learning to prepare them for careers in the tech industry.
+For more information, visit
+[this link](https://www.alxafrica.com//).

 <p align="center">